25prabhu10/notes/docs/Concepts/Databases/SQLite.md

 SQLite provides a number of system catalogues that can be queried to retrieve information about the database

 - `sqlite_schema`: Stores the schema for that database

-  - Description of all of the other tables, indexes, triggers, and views that are contained within the database
+  - Description of all the other tables, indexes, triggers, and views that are contained within the database
   - Alias names: `sqlite_master`, `sqlite_temp_master`, `sqlite_temp_schema`

   | Column Name | Column Type | Description                                                       |